AndersDeath/diary2/README.md

 # 22 August 2022 - Monday - Saint-Petersburg

 This day was a full of business.
 I bought an insurance for the car.
 Also I finished a lot of planned tasks including creating of the new category in my TG channel.
 It's knock from the future. i want to publish news about cool new technologies that we do not have here.
 I think it will be fun.
 I've got the car in the evening.
 Fortunately it works and in good condition.
-I need olnly check anifreeze tomorrow.
+I need olnly check anifreeze tomorrow. grandmother and Vladimir Alexandrovich are in good mood and do a lot of things.
+I am happy that they have energy for all business they want to do.